Corpus Christi Slip and Fall Law Firm

 Slip and fall accidents may be commonplace, but they can lead to serious injuries.
 The term “slip and fall” refers to an accident when a person slips, trips or falls on someone else’s property and is injured.
 This type of accident falls within personal injury law.
 Victims may be able to recover by bringing a personal injury claim against the person or entity responsible for causing their fall and, therefore, their injury.

 Because such accidents usually happen on someone else’s property, including a store or other place of business, the cases are known as premises liability claims.
 Victims may receive compensation for their losses, such as medical bills, lost income, and non-economic damages such as pain and suffering.
-If you have been injured in a slip and/or fall accident, contact an experienced Corpus Christi personal injury attorney at The Patel Firm right away to discuss your legal options.
+If you have been injured in a slip and/or fall accident, contact an experienced Corpus Christi Slip And Fall Lawyer at The Patel Firm right away to discuss your legal options.

 Where and Why Do People Slip and Fall?